An Argument for An Ex-Scientologist to Examine:

-Therefore, if the truth about Scientology is BOTH the good and the bad, then neither a Scientologist nor an Anti-Scientologist are capable of telling the truth about Scientology.
+Therefore, if the truth about Scientology is BOTH the good and the bad, then neither a Scientologist nor an Anti-Scientologist is capable of telling the truth about Scientology.

 The whole truth about Scientology, both the good and the bad, goes against what each stands for, survives on, and tells each other over and over, every day.

 Both these tribes are threatened by the other side of the truth about Scientology.

 Both Scientologists and Anti-Scientologists – if they are Exes and should know better – disconnect from huge parts of themselves and their own experiences.

 I’ll explain the obstacles I faced trying to heal from my own disconnected state by focusing on those who have never been involved in Scientology.